semgrep/semgrep-docs/docs/semgrepignore-v2-reference.md

      soon as we have finer-grained replacements.
 -->

-As an experimental debugging aid, Semgrep provides the the `--x-ls` option to list the target files. `--x-ls-long` additionally prints excluded files and a brief justification.
+As an experimental debugging aid, Semgrep provides the `--x-ls` option to list the target files. `--x-ls-long` additionally prints excluded files and a brief justification.
 Beware that these two options are likely to be renamed or change their behavior in the